1838 Druze attack on Safed: The attack

-The Jewish population relied on the protection of an Arab governor against the Druze.
-Dr. Elizer Loewe wrote in his diary:
+During the three days of the attack, murders, looting and ritual desecration of Jewish holy places took place.
+Many Jewish residents fled south, leaving the remaining Jewish population below a thousand.
+Louis Loewe recounted how the Druze mob had demanded that they be paid a ransom of 2,500 pounds and threatened the rabbinic leader of the Ashkenazi Jewish community with death by the sword if they refused to meet the demands.
+The community could not raise the funds required by the attackers and the rabbi, his hands and feet bound, was willing to accede and have is head cut off, after which the Druze mob agreed to allow the Jews some time to raise the ransom they wanted.

+Fearing an attack, the Jewish community had sought protection from the area's governor, who reassured them of their safety and sent soldiers to defend the Jewish section of the city.
+When the attack ultimately hit Safed, the governor fled and the Jews were left unprotected.
+Loewe wrote in his diary:

 We huddled together in Rebbe Avraham Dov's house...
 The women were hysterical and the children crying.
 The Rebbe asked me to write a note in Arabic to the mayor, pleading with him not to forsake us in this desperate time.
 I did so, but his answer was mere lip service.

-According to Loewe, the mayor and his militia fled the city, and the Jews became Open prey for the ravenous rebels.
+According to Loewe, the Jews became "Open prey for the ravenous rebels".
 The Druze rebels were joined by Muslim mob and they looted the Jewish quarters, as the Druze rebels thought the Jews possessed hidden treasures and local Muslims encouraged them to attack.
-The plunder lasted for 3 days.
+The plunder lasted for three days.

+Yisrael Bak, who was attacked, handicapped for life from a foot wound, and saw his printing press destroyed during the Arab rampage in 1834, was once again a victim of an Arab attack that left his printing business destroyed.
+This time, Bak decided to leave Safed with his family and printing business, eventually settling in Jerusalem.

 During the course of the attack, some Jews were assisted by friendly Arabs.
 One Arab by the name of Muhammed Mustafa, had helped protect them, lending them money and providing them with food and clothing.
-This time, Ibrahim Pasha's response was more swift, and after a few days things returned to normal.
+This time, Ibrahim Pasha's response was more swift.

+In the wake of the attacks, many Jews fled to Acre or Jerusalem, leaving 1,000 families in Safed, leading to Jerusalem surpassing Safed as the largest Jewish city in the Old Yishuv in the subsequent decade.